IVAN

 “The best maintenance plan is one your team actually follows — and the best leadership is the kind that outlasts your tenure.”

-Outside work, I'm a father — and that's shaped how I think about everything.
-Every standard I set, every habit I build, every decision I make: I'm teaching my kids what it looks like to do things right.
+Outside work, I'm a husband and father — and that's shaped how I think about everything.
+Every standard I set, every habit I build, every decision I make: I'm teaching my kid what it looks like to do things right.

 By the Numbers